FAQs

 We have public liability insurance to cover injury or damage claims, but you are responsible for your own safety for the duration of your experience with us.

-A packed lunch, mid morning coffee and cake and afternoon tea back at the church are included in your ticket price.
+A packed lunch and afternoon tea back at the church are included in your ticket price.
 Dietary requirements are catered for.

 All you need to bring is any additional snacks you want to keep you energised during your pilgrimage walk.
-And bottled water.
+Please bring plenty of water.

 We will still walk if it is raining.
 But, if the weather is considered too dangerous by the guides we will contact you as soon as we have made the decision to cancel or postpone to another date.

-You may cancel your booking at any stage by contacting us directly.
+You may cancel your one day walk booking at any stage by contacting us directly.
 Admin charges apply for any cancellation within or up to and including 30 days notice: